Shealter/fastapi-multi-server-mcp/README.md

 - for currency: http://localhost:10000/currency/mcp/
 - for quotes: http://localhost:10000/quotes/mcp/

-3. Click connect.

-it will open inspector window like this:
+3. Click connect, it will open inspector window like this:

 Quotes server: